When is Cat(Q) cartesian closed?: Examples

 \begin{example}[Another quantaloidal example] Let $L$ be a locale, pick two elements $u,v\in L$, and consider the quantaloid $\Q$ with \begin{itemize} \item $\obj(\Q)=\{u,v\}$, \item $\Q(u,u)=\down u$, $\Q(v,v)=\down v$, $\Q(u,v)=\down(u\wedge v)$ and $\Q(v,u)=\bot$, \end{itemize} with composition given by binary infima.
 This quantaloid satisfies the conditions in Theorem \ref{QCatCC}, so $\Cat(\Q)$ is cartesian closed.
 If $u\wedge v=\bot$, then this $\Q$ is the coproduct in $\Qtld$ of $\down u$ and $\down v$ seen as one-object quantaloids; otherwise it is not a coproduct of one-object quantaloids. \end{example}

-\begin{example}[Another non-example] Let $L$ be a locale; we already saw that $\Cat(L)$ is cartesian closed.
+\begin{example}[Diagonals] Let $L$ be a locale; we already saw that $\Cat(L)$ is cartesian closed.
 Now let $\D(L)$ be the quantaloid of diagonals in $L$ (equivalently in this case, obtained by splitting idempotents in $L$).
 It is locally localic but as soon as $L$ has at least three elements, $\Cat(\D(L))$ is not cartesian closed because the requirement in Lemma \ref{composition-bottom} does not hold.
-This shows that the properties in Theorem \ref{QCatCC} are not stable under the splitting of idempotents nor under the construction of diagonals.
+This shows that the properties in Theorem \ref{QCatCC} are not stable under the splitting of idempotents nor under the construction of diagonals (see \cite[Example 2.14]{S14} for more on diagonals in a quantaloid).
 Incidentally, both $L$ and $\D(L)$ satisfy the interchange law, so this also goes to show that this is neither a necessary nor a sufficient condition for cartesian closedness. \end{example}

+\begin{example}[Free quantaloids] The free quantaloid $\P\C$ on a small category $\C$ is always locally localic: its local suprema/infima are unions/intersections in powersets.
+It furthermore satisfies condition \ref{thecondition} in Theorem \ref{QCatCC} (i.e.\ $\Cat(\P\C)$ is cartesian closed) if and only if

+(Put differently, this is a category in which \textit{every morphism is prime}.)
+Indeed, \eqref{cond-free-qtld} says in particular that the only endomorphisms in $\C$ are identities, which makes it straightforward to check the four cases in Theorem \ref{QCatCC}--\ref{thecondition}.
+Conversely, first consider an endomorphism $f\:X\to X$ in $\C$, and suppose that $f\neq 1_X$.
+Putting $F=G=\{f\}$ and $H=\C(X,X)$ in $\P\C(X,X)$, we get from the fourth case in Theorem \ref{QCatCC}--\ref{thecondition} that